The Call for Presentations is now closed. Late submissions will not be accepted. Submitters will be notified of decisions in February 2023.

 How the Call for Presentations Works

-The 2022 ICMA Annual Conference Planning Committee has identified tracks for sessions listed under “Presentation Tracks” below.
+The 2023 ICMA Annual Conference Planning Committee has identified tracks for sessions listed under “Presentation Tracks”.
 Please look through the list to see if something sparks a new idea for a presentation and speaking opportunity for you and submit a session proposal through our online submission site.
 We are planning for an in-person event with potential opportunities for digital sessions, too.

-When you submit your presentation, consider the presentation format and the information/content the attendee will receive through the specified time.
+When you submit your presentation, consider the presentation format, the information/content, and the amount of time needed to deliver the content.

 Do you have an idea for a session that would be of interest to our attendees that doesn’t fit into one of the tracks?
 When logged into the submission site, just select “Other” to submit your session proposal.

 Friday, December 16, 2022 at 11:59 p.m.
 ET